Skip to main content

 A dietary plan tailored to your specific biology can directly intervene in these processes.
 By focusing on whole, nutrient-dense foods with a low glycemic load, you can reduce the demand on your pancreas, improve your cells’ sensitivity to insulin, and lower systemic inflammation.

-This provides the with the precise information it needs to begin restoring balance.
+This provides the endocrine system with the precise information it needs to begin restoring balance.
 It is a foundational strategy that addresses the root cause of the dysfunction, creating a physiological environment where the body can begin to heal itself and where other therapeutic interventions can be significantly more effective.

 Intermediate